 Pastor Toth told us that the power of prayer is a strong one and shouldn’t be overlooked.
-“Today thoughts and prayers are thrown around so liberally, but their strength can’t be understated.
+“Today, thoughts and prayers are thrown around so liberally, but their strength can’t be understated.
 And this situation is just a reminder of that,” he said in a written statement today.
-We reached out to the poster of the life saving Facebook and she told us in a phone interview, “I kinda forgot to actually pray, but, hey— glad I could help!”
+We reached out to the poster of the life-saving Facebook and she told us in a phone interview, “I forgot to actually pray, but, hey— glad I could help!”

-Dr. Raymond Hardy, a specialist at the hospital who claims he had done CPR on the child moments before the miraculous recovery, says that he is shocked by the outcome.
-“We usually don’t expect such a powerful and meaningful gesture to save a life, especially for a kid who nobody really likes a whole lot,” Dr. Hardy told APR earlier today.
+Dr. Raymond Hardy, a specialist at the hospital who claims to have performed CPR on the child moments before the miraculous recovery, says that he is shocked by the outcome.
+“We usually don’t expect such a powerful and meaningful gesture to save a life, especially for a kid who nobody likes a whole lot,” Dr. Hardy told APR.
 “I thought the CPR was what did it, but when the parents were raving at how happy they were for the thoughts and prayers that saved their son, what else is one to think?
-I mean- it wouldn’t make much sense if I wasn’t getting credit for it if I actually had done anything meaningful.”
+It wouldn’t make much sense if I wasn’t getting credit for it if I actually had done anything meaningful.”